 TCHA is a private not-for-profit organization that collects, maintains and makes available to the public a wealth of information about the people who lived in Tippecanoe County and local businesses.

 Researchers who are not able to visit the library or archives to research in person may request research by filling out the RESEARCH REQUEST FORM and submitting it via mail or email.
 Library research assistance is provided by Staff and Library volunteers, and requests are completed in the order they are received.
 Please allow up to 2 weeks for staff to fulfill your request.

 $10.00 required for first 30 minutes, payable in advance and non- refundable.
 There is no guarantee that we will find the requested information.
 Please include your complete mailing address, phone number or email with your payment.

 $20.00 for each additional hour of research required, which includes service time for scanning or photocopying requested material.
-Photocopy fees apply, plus postage ($2.50 minimum postage).
+Photocopy fees apply, plus postage ($5.00 minimum postage/ handling fee).

 $0.50 per page.
 For digital copies of photographs, see the TCHA License Agreement form.

 Genealogy research assisted by volunteers from the Tippecanoe County Area Genealogical Society (TIPCOA).
 For more information about TIPCOA, visit their website.

 Search the Library Indexes and Archives Finding Aids Below